globus/django-globus-portal-framework/docs/source/tutorial/search/index-creation.rst

 .. code-block:: bash

-  python manage.py runserver
+  python manage.py runserver localhost:8000

-The name should show up on the index selection page, and the search record should now show up on the search page.
-Ingesting more search documents *with different subjects* will cause more results to show up on the portal search page.
+The name should show up on the index selection page at ``http://localhost:8000``, and the search record should now show up on the ``http://localhost:8000/my-index-slug/``.
+The existing record can be edited by re-ingesting the same subject with different content, or new records can be created by changing the subject.

 Next, we will add facets to this portal.